-60 Mizuno, T., et al., Production of Heat During Plasma Electrolysis.
+61 Mizuno, T., et al., Production of Heat During Plasma Electrolysis.
 Jpn.
 J. Appl.
 Phys.
 A, 2000.
 39: p.
 6055.

-- conventional energy source such as gasoline engines, AC electric power, or battery power. - At first, cold fusion will mainly be used as small technology, to produce heat or electricity between one watt and one kilowatt.
+- At first, cold fusion will mainly be used as small technology, to produce heat or electricity between one watt and one kilowatt.
 Small machines are easier to engineer, cheaper to make, and more profitable per watt of capacity. - Heat engines and batteries can be designed to contain any radiation or short-lived dangerous radioactive byproducts such as tritium.

-Part II: How Cold Fusion Will Change Society And Technology
+Part II: How Cold Fusion Will Change Society and Technology